Paddy Finucane: Memorials

+Personal life

+Finucane and his family worshipped at Our Lady of Loreto and St Winefride's, Kew, where he was an altar server.

+He was engaged to Jean Woolford, who lived two doors away from his home in Castlegate, Richmond.
+She subsequently married, in 1944, another airman, Flying Officer Edward Crang from New Zealand.

 Summary of career

 Air victories

 RAF Fighter Command claims against the main British opponents in 1941 and 1942—Jagdgeschwader 26 (Fighter Wing 26) and Jagdgeschwader 2 (Fighter Wing 2) —are very difficult to verify.
 Only two of the 30 volumes of War Diaries produced by JG 26 survived the war.
 Historian Donald Caldwell has attempted to use what limited German material is available to compare losses and air victory claims but acknowledges the lack of sources leave the possibility for error.
 From June 1941 to the spring, 1942, Fighter Command claimed 711 enemy aircraft while losing 411.
 According to available German records, the loss to JG 2 and JG 26 were reportedly 103.